exercism/c/docs/CONTRIBUTING.md

 GitHub runs the CI on virtual machines it refers to as [hosted runners][].
 Workflows can configure some aspects of the runners they would like to be run on.

-The workflows in this repository specify only that they each should be run on Ubuntu 18.04.
+The workflows in this repository specify only that they each should be run on Ubuntu 20.04.
+The workflows are pinned to specific versions rather than refer to `latest` as some tools used can perform differently on different versions.
-The later LTS version of Ubuntu (20.04) is specifically not used due to ongoing work by GitHub on the virtual machines.
-This work means that specifying `latest`, for example, is not guaranteed to result in 20.04 machine, but could result in an 18.04 one.
-As some of the tools (namely `indent`) perform differently on different these different OS versions, the maintainers of this repo have taken the decision to stay with 18.04 until GitHub have completed their work (see [actions/virtual-environments#1816][] for information on progress).

 ### Run CI on Your Own Fork